12 minutes read

 The date of national holidays in the UAE is fixed by the government and corresponds to memorable events in the country's history or important days of each year.
 On these days, offices and businesses close in celebration.

-New Year is probably a day celebrated worldwide as the first day of the new year in the Gregorian calendar which is a solar calendar adopted in most countries.
-On the 1st of January, people sleep in following the celebrations they took part in the night before as they bid farewell to the previous year and welcomed a new one.
-Some people decide to have lunch with their families on January 1st, as a way of celebration.
+New Year is probably a day celebrated worldwide as the first day of the new year in the Gregorian calendar, which is a solar calendar adopted in most countries.
+On the 1st of January, people sleep in following the celebrations they took part in the night before as they bid farewell to the previous year and welcome a new one.

 Previously known as Martyrs' Day, Commemoration Day in the United Arab Emirates recognizes the sacrifices of Emirati martyrs who served in the civil, military, and humanitarian fields.
 While Commemoration Day is observed on the 30th of November, the public holiday falls on the 1st of December.

-This day is usually commemorated by a moment of silence at 11:00 AM to honor the sacrifices of UAE martyrs while flags across the UAE are flown at half-mast.
+This day is usually commemorated by a moment of silence at 11:00 AM to honor the sacrifices of UAE martyrs, while flags across the UAE are flown at half-mast.
 Flags are raised again at 11:31 AM.

 Recently dubbed as Eid al Etihad (meaning the Celebration of Unification), UAE National Day commemorated the day on which rulers of Abu Dhabi, Dubai, Ajman, Al-Ain, Sharjah, and Umm al-Quwain agreed to unite, founding the United Arab Emirates which coincided on 2 December 1971; and the following year, Ras Al-Khaimah joined the union.